jiho/discr/README.md

     disc_setwd("/path/to/your/deployments")

-Set this project's setting with
+Set this project's settings with

     disc_conf()
     ?disc_conf